Telegram RSS Feeds: Auto-Publish Updates to Your Channel (Step-by-Step Guide)

 - Your source publishes content (blog post, news article, podcast episode)

-- Telegram receives the formatted message in your channel
+- Telegram receives the formatted message in your channel using fields from the RSS item

-Methods for Connecting RSS Feed to Telegram
+Methods for Connecting Telegram RSS Feeds to Your Channel

 Method 1: Telegram Bots with RSS Integration